coding-nomadic/vault-service/README.md

 ## Vault-Service

+This is vault-service Rest endpoints build using SpringBoot which allows to create path in hashCorp Vault.
+This also allows to CRUD of key values for the same path.

 * Exposed API to be consumed in any Microservices to read sensitive data from Hashcorp vault.

 * CRUD Rest endpoints to add, update, fetch and delete of Vault data from Vault Path.